 The chores you use for Chore of the Week can be the same set used for Work for Hire.
 It gives you more opportunities to get those numerous tasks accomplished by your kids (sssshhhhh, don’t tell them), and it gives them an opportunity to clean your wallet out.
 I’d call it a win-win, or at least a draw.
 Work for Hire is optional, but since my kids don’t receive an allowance and they buy their own toys, they are always clamoring to make a little money… awesome right?
 I’m encouraging work ethic while keeping the home clean.
 That’s right, like a fox baby, sly like a fox.
 (Wooo, sorry about that moment, I get a little cheesy sometimes.)
-Here you can download the Chore of the Week & Work for Hire sheet.

 MAKING IT WORK

 No matter how many charts you employ, it isn’t the chart that is going to help your kids do their work and do it well, it is you and the system you put into place.